 Aerospace Engineer.
 USAF Veteran.
 STEM Champion.

 In 2017, Jill supported the first-ever female commercial pilot from Afghanistan, former refugee Shaesta Waiz, in her dream of flying solo around the world in a single-engine Beechcraft Bonanza, managing logistics for the global flight and planning all 32 outreach events in 14 countries.
-A Fellow of the Royal Aeronautical Society and graduate of the University of Texas at Austin, Jill is an independent aviation consultant and regularly advises film and TV projects, including the award-winning 2019 documentary film Fly Like A Girl.
+Jill also advises film and TV projects, and is very proud of being the consultant to Indie Atlantic Films for their award-winning 2019 documentary film Fly Like A Girl.

 Shifting the Balance: Women in Aviation

 Pilot and Aerospace Engineer Jill Meyers takes the audience on a ride through history, celebrating trailblazing women in the fields of aviation and aerospace around the world--from Bessie Coleman, the first woman of African American descent to obtain a pilot’s license, to the unsung WASP (Women Air Force Service Pilots) of WWII, to Colonel Nicole Malachowski, the first female Air Force Thunderbird pilot---sharing their personal stories, challenges, and triumphs.
 For student presentations, Jill also explores the dynamic career paths that are possible through solid STEM education, from flying airplanes to designing spacecraft, to building and fixing fighter jets.

 Beyond the fields of aviation and aerospace, this show is about connecting with and following your dreams.